octaltree/linearf/README.md

 ## Requirements
 * cargo
-* if_lua for vim / luajit for neovim
+* +lua/dyn for vim / luajit for neovim

 ## Installation
 For dein